HEALTH, SAFETY AND HYGIENE

 - The nursery will only administer medicines prescribed by a doctor.

 - Medicines will only be administered in the setting where it would be detrimental to a child’s health if it were not administered during the hours that the child is in attendance.

 - Parents to bring medicines in containers showing a pharmacists label with dosage requirements each time the child attends.

 - Written information will be obtained from the parent, giving clear instructions.
-One designated member of staff, currently Margaret Pout and in her absence Sara Laker, will administer medicines and will sign the book when medication is administered.
+One designated member of staff, currently Margaret Pout and in her absence Alison Rosindell, will administer medicines and will sign the book when medication is administered.
 This will be witnessed by another member of staff.
 Parents will be asked to countersign the medicine record on collection of their child.
 Separate arrangements may be made with regard to long term medical conditions such as diabetes.

 - All medications will be kept in a safe place out of reach of children.